Everything you need to know about visiting Abu Dhabi in November

 November is the perfect month for seeing and experiencing more of the Abu Dhabi desert.

-- We highly recommend visitors to book, at the very least, an evening desert safari, if not a full overnight experience in the desert to enjoy Bedouin hospitality and appreciate the vast rolling dunes of the Emirate at its best.
+- We highly recommend visitors book, at the very least, an evening desert safari, if not a full overnight experience in the desert, to enjoy Bedouin hospitality and appreciate the vast rolling dunes of the Emirate at its best.

 - Qasr al Hosn – the story of the city is a wonderful tour through the city’s oldest building, fully restored.
 An important educational experience for Abu Dhabi residents and visitors alike.

 - Kayaking at the Louvre – as if visiting one of the world’s most spectacular modern museums isn’t enough, how about kayaking below the unique domed roof in a fascinating 60-minute tour.

 - The Jebel Hafit Tombs – now part of the newly reopened Jebel Hafit Desert Park